Anthony-J-Garot/ultra-mqtt/README.md

 # Simulators

 Simulators are simply the data generating callback functions.
 These generate data and send to Losant.
-The initial one was send_space_usage(), which sends amount of spaced used on my hard drive.
+The initial one was space_usage(), which sends amount of spaced used on my hard drive.
 Of course, these values don't change often or by much on a GB scale.